arthurr-chase/grey-be-task/SOLUTION.md

 *   **Tracing**: Distributed tracing (e.g., using Jaeger or OpenTelemetry) to trace requests as they flow through the microservices.
 *   **Alerting**: Configure alerts in Grafana or Alertmanager for critical issues (e.g., high error rates, high latency, queue depth increasing).

-## 10. Edge Cases
+## 11. Edge Cases

 *   **Partial Failures**: The use of database transactions in the `Ledger Service` handles partial failures during the creation of a financial event.
 If any step fails, the entire transaction is rolled back.
 *   **Invalid File Formats**: The `File Service` will reject files that do not match the allowed types or fail validation.
-*   **Corrupted Uploads**: If a file uploaded to S3 is found to be corrupt during processing, its status will be marked as `FAILED` in the metadata database, and the user can be notified to try again.
+*   **Corrupted Uploads**: If a file uploaded to S3 is found to be corrupt during a processing, its status will be marked as `FAILED` in the metadata database, and the user can be notified to try again.

-## 11. Trade-offs and Alternatives Considered
+## 12. Trade-offs and Alternatives Considered

 Every system design involves trade-offs.
 Here are some key decisions and the reasoning behind them.